 The coaching style, as is the affiliative, is focused on people: its primary goal is long-term employee professional development.
 It’s strongly remarked by the need to develop others, empathy and self-awareness.

 He/she helps and encourages employees towards developing their strengths and overcoming their weaknesses in order to improve performance.
 He/she motivates by providing equal professional development opportunities for everyone.

 - Pros: Its overall impact in organisational climate is positive.
 It tends to be most effective in environments where skill development is needed, as well as those in which employees are motivated towards development.

 - Cons: If the leader lacks expertise and can’t help development, this style will probably fail.
 Also, in work environments where there’s a large performance discrepancy – coaching managers may persist on developing other than letting go of a poor performer.

-The key to effective leadership and team management is to take in the pros of each of the management styes and develop your unique repertoire to use in appropriate environments, situations and groups of employees.
+The key to effective leadership and team management is to take in the pros of each of the management styles and develop your unique repertoire to use in appropriate environments, situations and groups of employees.

 Manage your team’s tasks and processes:

-Pipefy’s Task Management Template was specially developed to help you manage yours and your team’s tasks without breaking a sweat.
+Pipefy’s Task Management Template was specially developed to help you manage your and your team’s tasks without breaking a sweat.